lixingyip/nano/README.md

   <a href="https://github.com/hyperf/nano/blob/master/LICENSE"><img src="https://img.shields.io/github/license/hyperf/nano.svg?maxAge=2592000" alt="Nano License"></a>
 </p>

-# Nano Fast Api Framework
+# Nano Api 框架

 Nano is a zero-config, no skeleton, minimal Hyperf distribution.
-This project is based on Nano for secondary packaging, which can quickly develop high-concurrency and fast-response api applications.
+This project is based on Nano for secondary packaging, which can quickly develop lightweight and high-performance api applications.

 ## 功能